nathan00pdl/java-clojure-performance-analyzer/README.md

 ## Overview
 Comparative performance study between programming paradigms through a REST API that calculates compound interest.
 The project implements three distinct approaches:

-- **Java (OOP)**: Pure object-oriented implementation using imperative style
+- **Java (OOP)**: Pure object-oriented implementation using imperative style with mutable `ArrayList`
-- **Clojure Idiomatic (FP)**: Pure functional implementation with immutable data structures
+- **Clojure Idiomatic (FP)**: Pure functional implementation with immutable `PersistentVector` data structures
-- **Clojure Interop Java (Hybrid OOP+FP)**: Strategic Java interoperability for performance optimization
+- **Clojure Interop Java (Hybrid OOP+FP)**: Strategic Java interoperability using native `ArrayList` within Clojure syntax

 ## Research Objective
-Evaluate whether strategic interoperability between Java and Clojure can achieve superior performance compared to using either paradigm in isolation, analyzing CPU usage, memory consumption, garbage collection overhead, and response time consistency under high-concurrency scenarios.
+Measure and compare quantitatively the performance cost of Clojure's idiomatic abstractions versus Java in HTTP request processing on the JVM, and investigate the role of Garbage Collector behavior as the mediating mechanism between paradigm choice and observed latency.
+The central finding of the study is that Java exhibits structural instability under saturation at 1000 req/s (CV% ~31%), while both Clojure implementations show convergent latency with greater stability (CV% ~13–15%).
+The generational hypothesis — that Clojure Idiomatic's short-lived immutable objects align with the design assumptions of generational GC — is the explanatory framework, not a claim of Clojure superiority.

 ## Architecture